-PRAN 191 Consolidated Practice Experience CPE 2
+Consolidated Practice Experience CPE 2

 This clinical experience provides students with the opportunity to integrate theory from Level 1 and 2 courses into practice.
 Students practise with aging clients and/or those with chronic illness in residential care settings.
 Medication administration, nursing care, organization, comprehensive health assessment, wound care and introduction to leadership are emphasized in this course.
-Prerequisites: PRAN 101, PRAN 120, PRAN 122, PRAN 125, PRAN 128 with "C+" grade or higher; PRAN 155 with "Satisfactory" grade 4 CR / (120 clinic hours)
+Prerequisites: PRAN 101, PRAN 120, PRAN 122, PRAN 125, PRAN 128 with "C+" grade or higher; PRAN 155 with "Satisfactory" grade 4 CR / (Total course hours 120)